lsy563193/obstacle_detector/README.md

 </p>

 #### 1.2.
 The obstacle_detector node
 This node converts messages of type `sensor_msgs/LaserScan` from topic `scan` or messages of type `sensor_msgs/PointCloud` from topic `pcl` into obstacles which are published as messages of custom type `obstacles_detector/Obstacles` under topic `obstacles`.
-The point cloud message must be ordered in the angular fashion, because the algorithm exploits the poolar nature of laser scanners.
+The point cloud message must be ordered in the angular fashion, because the algorithm exploits the polar nature of laser scanners.
 The node is configurable with the following set of local parameters:

 * `~use_scan` (bool, default: true) - use laser scan messages,
 * `~use_pcl` (bool, default: false) - use point cloud messages (if both scan and pcl are chosen, scan will have priority),